 Bigger is Better.
 The development of bigger and more fuel-efficient outboards has brought about a resurgence of interest in outboard power for sportboats as more and more builders have made these models available.
 This development is giving consumers a good option that they largely did not have as recently as five years ago.

-A single 115 to 150-hp outboard motor can produce reasonable performance for an entry-level fiberglass sportboat from 17'-19', depending on the load.
+A single 115- to 150-hp outboard motor can produce reasonable performance for an entry-level fiberglass sportboat from 17' to 19' (5.18 m to 5.8 m), depending on the load.
 With it, a power boat in this range can have a top speed from 35 to 45 mph, with cruising speeds in the mid-20s.

 Cruising: Sportboats that are going to be used mostly for cruising should be powered by fuel-efficient engines with the horsepower capable of satisfactory performance for the loads carried.

-Anglers going long distances want to carefully balance fuel consumption, best cruise speed, and range.
+Anglers going long distances want to balance fuel consumption, best cruise speed, and range carefully.
 It is always wise in a small boat to get back before sundown, and that means knowing how fast and how far a boat can go with the fuel left onboard.

 Make sure you know what octane fuel your large outboard is recommended to run on.
 Some require 92-octane fuel.

 Tri-Toons Are Another Story.
-Because of their added buoyancy, these boats can get up and plane and typically have WOT speeds in the 40-mph range.
-Some new tri-toons can go 55 mph to 60 mph, when powered with twin 300-hp engines.
-There is even one large pontoon boat on the market with triple 300-hp engines.
-They can be powered with 150-hp to 300-hp single engines.
+Because of their added buoyancy, these boats can get up on "plane" and typically have WOT speeds in the 40-mph range.
+Some new tri-toons can go 55 mph to 60 mph when powered with twin 300-hp engines.
+They can be powered with single engines ranging from 150 to 300 horsepower.

 Most buyers are faced with the question of if they buy an extra 50 horsepower, how much faster will the boat go.
 There is no strict answer because there are so many variables boat to boat.